 People typically match podcasts with various daily routines.
 For example, I listen to a 1-hour news commentary show when working out because my workout is 1 hour.
 At night, I listen to theological or motivational podcasts about 30 min in length to wind down from my day.
 At lunch, I listen to 15-min news podcast as I eat.

 I can safely say, consistency is non-negotiable.
-The producers and creators for the EntreLeadership Podcast shared with me if you produce daily, weekly, or seasons, keep your schedule consistent.
+The producers and creators for the EntreLeadership Podcast shared with me if you produce daily, weekly, or seasonally, keep your schedule consistent.
 Consistency is critical, and if you make any fast changes, your numbers will suffer.

 Great writing and great podcasting go together.